-While most tourists time their visits to Puerto Vallarta during high season (peak months are November through March), coming to Puerto Vallarta in low season has its own particular set of advantages, especially in regards to price!
+While most international tourists time their visits to Puerto Vallarta during high season (peak months are November through March), coming to Puerto Vallarta in low season has its own particular set of advantages, especially in regards to price!

 Debating a visit to Vallarta in low season?
 Here’s 9 positives and 5 negatives of a rainy season Puerto Vallarta visit to keep in mind!

-1. Weather isn’t THAT bad
+1. Puerto Vallarta’s rainy season weather isn’t THAT bad

 rainy season? what rain?

-To be honest, I find the weather PERFECT for lazy days in the pool or at the beach.
+To be honest, I find the hot weather PERFECT for lazy days in the pool or at the beach.
 Plan ahead and bring a floatie (we got these Kelsyus ones based on the recommendation of our neighbor who’s been using hers for years, and they are SO WORTH the less-than-$50 price tag, and they also fold up nice and easy for packing) so you can spend your time literally in the water for the utmost comfort.

 2. Lots of schedule flexibility